Privacy First comments on draft legislation for secret services

 The legal basis for international intelligence exchange in recent years has been the obscure Article 59 Wiv.
 This article falls far short of the modern requirements that Article 8 ECHR places on such a provision.
 In essence, the current practice of exchange between AIVD/MIVD and foreign secret services has therefore been taking place in a legal black hole for years.
 Privacy First therefore welcomes the fact that art.
 59 Wiv is largely revised and human rights strengthened in new articles 76-78.
 This revision constitutes broadly a positive step forward.
-Problem remains, however, the international exchange of unevaluated bulk datalawsuit Citizens vs Plasterk of Privacy First et al against the State.
+However, the problem remains the international exchange of unvalued bulk data; such exchange is wrongly legitimised by the draft bill and its Explanatory Memorandum (MoU).
+This issue has played a crucial role in the lawsuit Citizens v Plasterk of Privacy First et al against the State.
 The continuation of this case on appeal remains unabated and urgent due to the current bill.

 International legal order